 a2dismod

-- Removes the symlinks from mods-enabled, if it exits.
+- Removes the symlinks from mods-enabled, if it exists.

 apache2ctl

-- Apache control command, use it in place where you used “httpd” on RedHat.
+- Apache control command, use it in place of where you used “httpd” on RedHat.